jujubee413/dh140/READme.md

 * How does Airbnb affect other markets, such as the resturant industry or entertainment?
 * Does Airbnb lead to a rise in gentrification?

+___

 ### _**Who I am and what I hope to do after DH140?**_
+So I am official a *Russian Studies Major* and a *DH minor*, and I am persuing DH in order to learn valuable knowledge that will assist me in my Russian Studies.
+Specifically, I have a passion for Central Asia and Kazakhstan, and I hope that after this class is done that I am able to use my skills to show my findings about the different ethnic groups in Kazakhstan! :kazakhstan: